Paradoxes before the paradox: surface gravity and the information loss problem: Parameter identification

 The semicalssical analysis is based on perturbative backreaction calculations that represent the metric as modified by the Hawking radiation that is produced by a slowly-varying sequence of Schwarzschild metrics.
-It results in \cite{fn:book,bardeen:81,APT:19} $\Gamma_\sg(r)=\Gamma_+(r)$,
+Identification of the Hawking temperature with the Kodama surface gravity (see Sec.~\ref{kappaT}) enforces $w_1=0$.
+This results in \cite{fn:book,bardeen:81,APT:19} $\Gamma_\sg(r)=\Gamma_+(r)$,

 where $\alpha$ denotes the emission rate coefficient.
-Using this result we obtain
+Using this result, we obtain